top of page

 IMG_8488.jpg

-I'm centrally located at the Valhalla high-rise (11307 - 99 Avenue, buzzer 3051), so you can prepay and purchase on my site, at checkout "select pickup" and then you can confirm a time you'll be by, text or call me when you arrive (780-991-0717); then I will come out or can buzz you in and meet you in our lobby.
+I'm centrally located at the Valhalla high-rise (11307 - 99 Avenue, buzzer 3051), so you can prepay and purchase on my site, at checkout "select pickup" and then you can confirm a time you'll be by, text or call me when you arrive (780-991-0717) .
 To place an order you can buy from my site.
 You can also text or call me with your order or any questions you may have.
 I also accept etransfer or I can do up an electronic invoice for you to pay by credit card or use my contactless card reader in person if you don't want to buy from my online store.

 If you'd like to view something in person just let me know when you book an appointment.
-There is a private room we can use just off of our lobby.
+There is a sitting area everyone can use just off of our lobby.

 I offer in person viewing of my art; by appointment either at my location or in your home.
-For my location, I will set up a pop up display in a private room just off of the main lobby in the high-rise that I live in downtown at no cost to you.
-I usually just bring down a large basket of all of the prints for you to choose from unless you specifically request a certain piece.
 I am conveniently located in a central location and there is plenty of free parking out front of our building.
 If you would like me to do a showing of my art at your home the charge is $150 and it will go towards your order if you purchase over $500 in art.

 Curious about how my unique paintings will look in your home?
 Ask me about my in home consultations.
 Just let me know what you are interested in ie. originals, small paper reproductions, greeting cards, larger giclée canvas reproductions etc. and I will customize the private display for you to choose from.